ChampionTej05/Summarised_App/Summarised_app/Readme.md

 ## Dependencies

 1. Please create account on ONE-AI API and obtain the secret key for the API at :  https://studio.oneai.com/
-2. Install the following dependencies for the project to run smoothly or use requirements.txt
+2. Install the following dependencies for the project to run smoothly
+   1. Manual Installation
         1.  `pip3 install streamlit`
         2.   `pip3 install ansible-vault` : optional if you want to use vault to save the key and password
+   2. Using Requirements txt
+      `pip3 install -r requirements.txt`

 ## How to run